AustinMichaelColeman/Type-on-Strap/pages/about.md

 Thanks for reading!

 ### Related blogs
 * [Max Laumeister Blog](https://www.maxlaumeister.com/blog/) - My friend Max Laumeister is a big inspiration to me.
-He was the one who introduced me to bitcoin and began my obsession with the rest of the blockchain ecosystem.
+He was the one who introduced me to Bitcoin and began my obsession with the rest of the blockchain ecosystem.